Skip to main content

 Use scheduling to reduce energy costs.
 If your utility charges time-of-use rates, schedule intensive dehumidification during off-peak hours.
 Even without variable rates, running the unit on a schedule that aligns with your home's natural humidity patterns — typically highest in late afternoon and overnight — improves efficiency.

 Pair with continuous drainage whenever possible.
 Even the best smart alerts cannot empty a bucket for you.
-Connect a drain hose for gravity drainage, or use the built-in pump (Hisense and GE) to route water to a drain.
-This turns your smart dehumidifier into a truly autonomous system — monitoring, adjusting, and draining without any human intervention.
+Connect a drain hose for gravity drainage, or use the built-in pump (Hisense 50-Pint and GE) to route water to a drain.
+This turns your dehumidifier into a truly autonomous system — monitoring, adjusting, and draining without any human intervention.

 Our Recommendation